hami9x/prognet/README.md

 ##Developing:
 Install [sass](http://sass-lang.com/install)
+In the directory,
 Run

+    fresh
+Then run

     ./start
-It starts `fresh` and all the automatic compilers (including gopherjs and sass).
+It starts all the automatic compilers (including gopherjs and sass).

 ##Interested?
 Your help is needed, contact me at phaikawl[at]gmail[dot]com to join the team.